charlax/dotfiles/README.md

 brew install git python3

 # Create an SSH key and add it to Github
-ssh-keygen -t rsa -b 4096 -C "youremail@example.com" pbcopy < ~/.ssh/id_rsa.pub  # then add it to Github
+ssh-keygen -t ed25519 -C "youremail@example.com"
+pbcopy < ~/.ssh/id_rsa.pub
+# Then add it to Github

 # Verify you can connect to github:
 ssh -T git@github.com